hackerb9/vt340test/locator/locator.md

 * Exit Tek mode: Send Esc [ ?
 3 8 l

-#### Notes
+#### Tek Notes

-* For some reason vttest's Tek mouse test does not work with the VT340.
-The GIN crosshairs do appear and pressing a key on the keyboard shows the keycode and correct location, but clicks always send roughly the same position repeatedly --- 27 (657, 882).
+* For some reason vttest's Tek mouse test does not work properly with the VT340.
+The GIN crosshairs appear and pressing a key on the keyboard shows the keycode and correct location, but mouse clicks always send (roughly) the same position repeatedly --- 27 (657, 882).
+  [Setting the VT340's Tek GIN terminator from None to CR did not help.]

 ### DEC Locator test

-As mentioned previously, these sequences do not work on the VT340.
-They are merely mentioned as they are quite common in emulators.
+As mentioned previously, the following sequences do not work on the VT340.
+They are merely mentioned as they are quite common in terminal emulators.

 Some of the [DEC Locator][decloc] sequences can be tested using Thomas Dickey's `vttest` program under the menu: Non-VT100 Tests → XTERM